FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 Running Mosquitto across two ZumLink IPRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To make sure the radios are talking, open a terminal on one of the ZIPRs and ping the other radio.
+To make sure the radios are talking, open a terminal on one of the ZumLink IPRs and ping the other radio.
 If you receive information back, then communication is successful.

-Now on the client ZumLink IPR open a terminal and start a mosquitto broker. "mosquitto -c mosquitto.conf"
+Now on the client ZumLink IPR open a terminal and start a Mosquitto broker. "mosquitto -c mosquitto.conf"

-In the other broker ZumLink IPR, open a terminal, and start the client program.
+In the other ZumLink IPR, open a terminal, and start the client program.
 This should look exactly like it did when we had a client and broker running on the same ZumLink IPR.

 Building A Website to View Real Time Sensor Information
 -------------------------------------------------------

-For the final step we will implement a Flask/JavaScript web application in conjunction with our Mosquitto broker on the receiving ZIPR in order to be able to view our data real time.
+For the final step we will implement a Flask/JavaScript web application to be able to view our data real time.

 The basics of this app will be: